 Your roof, just like every other component of your home, has a lifespan.
 Most roofs are built to last between 20 and 30 years, with variation based on the kinds of weather it’s exposed to and the types of materials used.
 Heavy wind, hail and other extreme weather can deteriorate your roof quickly – but in many cases, making timely repairs can extend its life.

-Sometimes, though, a roof is beyond repair and replacement is necessary.
+Sometimes, though, a roof is beyond a repair and replacement is necessary.
 Here’s how to tell if yours needs complete replacement.

 3 Signs It’s Time for a Roof Replacement

 While there are many signs that indicate you may need roof repairs – or at least that you should call the professionals for a free roof inspection – there are three big red flags to watch for that can indicate you need a whole new roof:

 1. Moisture or Mold in Your Attic

 Your attic, which should be the same temperature inside as it is outdoors, needs to have plenty of ventilation – but that ventilation should never allow moisture inside.
 Moisture in your attic is a big red flag that says your roof isn’t protecting your home like it should.